mkuthan/mkuthan.github.io/_posts/2016-03-11-spark-application-assembly.md

 Ok, but how to recognize which libraries are part of Spark distribution assembly?
 There is no simple answer to this question.
-Look for `spark-assembly-*-1.6.0.jar` file on the cluster classpath, list the assembly content and verify what is included and what is not.
+Look for `spark-assembly-*-1.6.0.jar` file on the cluster classpath, list the assembly content and verify what's included and what's not.
 In the assembly on my cluster I found core, sql, hive, mlib, graphx and streaming classes are embedded but not integration with Kafka.

 ```